Local lockdown in Aberdeen

 Our team are here to help - We have increased our teams to help keep our trains clean during the day.

 We have introduced more frequent walk-throughs to clean surfaces on a more regular basis and have ensured our team are fully aware of the importance of maintaining good hygiene themselves.

-On board guidance - We are developing on board labels, to remind all customers to 'Stay Safe, Stay Apart'.
+On board guidance to make your journey as comfortable as possible - We have developed on board labels, to remind all customers to 'stay safe and, stay apart'.

 For all tickets purchased with CrossCountry using our website, mobile site or app we would ask you to apply for a refund using your online account.

 If for any reason you are unable to self-serve please e-mail our Web Support team on email@example.com or firstname.lastname@example.org for Season tickets.

 Please note, refunds can take up to 5 working days to process once received by our team.

 For tickets purchased from our website, mobile site or app (with the exception of Season tickets), we are waiving the usual £10 charge and all refunds are now processed free of charge.
 From Wednesday 26 August the usual £10 charge will be reinstated to all refunds.
 Advance train tickets bought before 07:00 on Monday 23 March are eligible for a refund providing they have not been used.
 Advance train tickets purchased after 07:00 on the 23rd March for travel on the reduced timetable will not be eligible for a refund but normal National Rail Conditions of Travel still apply for any disruption.
 The normal 28 day application window to apply for a refund, is extended to 56 days after expiry.
 Please note that from Wednesday 26 August this will return to the normal 28 day application window.